Tulsa Area United Way Named Oklahoma’s 2018 Nonprofit of Excellence

-TULSA, Okla.–The Oklahoma Center for Nonprofits announced that Tulsa Area United Way has won the 2018 Tulsa Community Foundation Award for Excellence, as well as receiving a $10,000 grant.
-The Center held its eleventh annual Oklahoma Nonprofit Excellence (ONE) Awards on Saturday in Tulsa, honoring 24 nonprofits from throughout the state for superior leadership and exceptional service to their constituents and communities.
+The Oklahoma Center for Nonprofits announced that the Tulsa Area United Way has won the 2018 Tulsa Community Foundation Award for Excellence, as well as receiving a $10,000 grant.
+The center held its eleventh annual Oklahoma Nonprofit Excellence (ONE) Awards in Tulsa, honoring 24 nonprofits from throughout the state for superior leadership and exceptional service to their constituents and communities.

 The ONE Awards honors a total of 24 organizations in eight categories: arts and humanities, community, education, health services, open services, self-sufficiency, seniors, and youth development.
 Additionally, the Center names an overall winner of the event sponsored by the Tulsa Community Foundation.
 All 24 nonprofits receive at least a $5,000 prize, and category winners receive $7,500.
 The overall winner receives a grand prize of $10,000.

 “We couldn’t do this without the generous foundations, corporations, tribes, individuals, and volunteers to the ONE Awards,” Taylor said.
 “They really go above and beyond to make this night special.
 Because of their generosity, we are able to give $142,500 out in grants to these 24 nonprofits.
 That will have real impact in the communities.”

 Finalists in each category are as follows (category winners designated by an asterisk):

 Potts Family Foundation Award for Community: Tulsa Area United Way*, Latino Community Development Agency, Sara’s project

 Express Employment Professionals Award for Self-Sufficiency: The Curbside Chronicle*, Palomar: Oklahoma City’s Family Justice Center, 12&12 (a Tulsa Area United Way partner agency)